It is estimated that 1 in every 5 Quebecers is prediabetic and many of them don’t even know it!

 Take the test to learn your risk of developing diabetes.

-Research and writing: Diabetes Québec Team of Health Care Professionals.
+Research and writing: Diabetes Québec’s team of health professionals

 Punthakee Z, Goldenberg R and Katz P. Diabetes Canada 2018 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada: Definition, Classification and Diagnosis of Diabetes, Prediabetes and Metabolic Syndrome.
 Can J Diabetes 2018; 42 (Suppl 1): S10-S15.